extratone/bilge/annotation/highlights.md

 > Despite Apple’s [message](https://youtu.be/sQB2NjhJHvY) that the iPad Pro can be a viable PC replacement because, among other features, it natively supports a [dedicated external keyboard](https://www.apple.com/smart-keyboard/), its software still isn’t fully optimized for keyboard control.
 This isn’t surprising at all: iOS was designed with multitouch in mind; as long as the iPad shares a common foundation with the iPhone, it’ll always be first and foremost a touch computer.
 The iPad Pro line, however, is [nearing its third anniversary](https://www.macstories.net/stories/ipad-pro-review/), and its external keyboard integration still feels like an afterthought that’s hard to reconcile with the company’s marketing.

+> I think Things 3.6 is also a statement of sorts – a message to developers of iPad apps, including those at Apple, to extend their keyboard integrations.
+Things 3.6 may be _just an app_, but the idea of complete keyboard control should be applicable to every area of an operating system as well.
+Can you imagine if iOS worked this way too?

 # [Craft](https://club.macstories.net/posts/macstories-recommends)

 > If you work with text, and especially if you need to share written information, links, and images with others, Craft should be on your short list of apps to check out.